Religious Studies (MA)

 Customise your degree

-From Autumn 2020, students will start with a completely revised programme that offers the chance to customise the learning experience.
-In addition to two foundational ‘core courses’, which focus on methodology and introduce important themes such as modernisation, globalisation, migration, and religious diversity, students are able to choose one of the new specialised pathways: (1) Religion, History, and Society; (2) Religion, Politics, and Governance; or (3) Religion and Area Studies.
-Within these pathways, you can tailor course assignments to focus on specific religions, historical periods, regions, and political situations, as well as more global and theoretical comparisons.
-Additionally, there is also space in the programme to take an internship or conduct a fieldwork project alongside a member of staff.
+In addition to two foundational ‘core courses’, which focus on methodology and introduce important themes such as modernisation, globalisation, migration, and religious diversity, students are able to choose a specialisation : (1) Religion, History, and Society; (2) Religion, Politics, and Governance; or (3) Religion and Area Studies.
+Within these specialisations, you can tailor course assignments to focus on specific religions, historical periods, regions, and political situations, as well as more global and theoretical comparisons.
+Additionally, there is also space in the programme to take an internship or conduct an independent project alongside a member of staff.

 Small class sizes and individual attention